Why do we need this newsletter?

 The newsletter is the creation of Kathryn B. Creedy who has a solid track record of identifying voids in aviation coverage and moving to fill them.
 She began her aviation career creating Commuter/Regional Airline News to cover the intense activity of the post-deregulation regional airline industry.
 C/R News became the bible of the regional airline industry.
 Creedy has also developed and edited several other aviation publications.

-She has covered aviation workforce issues since 2013 and continued to write extensively on workforce issues including diversity, work rule issues, aviation maintenance technicians and pilots.
-Her byline has appeared in Forbes Online and CNN on these issues and in numerous other publications including Aviation for Women, BBC, Air & Space, Leeham News & Analysis, Aviation for Girls and Runway Girl Network.
+She has covered aviation workforce issues since 2013 and continued to write extensively on workforce challenges including diversity, work rule issues, aviation maintenance technicians and pilots.
+Her byline has appeared in Forbes Online and CNN on these issues and in numerous other publications including Aviation for Women, BBC Capital, Air & Space, Leeham News & Analysis, Aviation for Girls, AFAR.com, Flightglobal, Business Travel Executive, Los Angeles Times, Aviation Maintenance, Aerospace Tech Review, Transportation Security International, The Points Guy, Flyer Talk and Runway Girl Network.